arangodb/docs-hugo/site/content/3.11/aql/examples-and-query-patterns/dynamic-attribute-names.md

 menuTitle: Dynamic Attribute Names
 weight: 15
 description: >-
-  Expressions as attribute names or using subqueries and ZIP()
+  You can use expressions as attribute names or use subqueries and `ZIP()` to create objects with varying attribute names
 archetype: default
 ---
 You might want an AQL query to return results with attribute names assembled